hazelcast/hazelcast-nodejs-client/README.md

 ### 7.4.2.
 Using MultiMap

 Hazelcast `MultiMap` is a distributed and specialized map where you can store multiple values under a single key.
-For details refer to [MultiMap section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#multimap) in the Hazelcast IMDG Reference Manual.
+For details, see the [MultiMap section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#multimap) in the Hazelcast IMDG Reference Manual.

 A MultiMap usage example is shown below.